FredMoreau/SceneViewBookmarks/README.md

 # Install through the Package Manager
 1. Go to Window/Package Manager.
 2. Click on the + icon and select "Add package from git URL...".
 2. Copy/paste the following url in the field and click on Add.
+(This requires Git installed)
 - git@github.com:FredMoreau/SceneViewBookmarks.git
+- You can also download the repo as a Zip file, unzip it somewhere like C://Unity_Custom_Packages/, then from the Package Manager select Add package from disk, and browse for the package.json file.

 # Features
 - Quick Access Menu (Ctrl + Right Click in SceneView).